Call to Action on Racial Justice

 The NEJ Call to Action is a resolution passed in July 2016 by the Northeastern Jurisdiction (NEJ) authored by Tracy Bass, Joseph Daniels, William Meekins, Derrick Porter, Denise Smartt Sears, Lillian Smith, and Varlyna Wright.
 The resolution calls for “an effort to address, confront, and otherwise demand systemic fundamental and institutional change both within the church and the world...”

-- Incorporate better accountability into our systems.
+- Incorporates better assessment and accountability into our systems; and

 [ back to top ]